Project

 Actions #44

-Updated by xemnasdp over 10 years ago
+Updated by xemnasdp about 11 years ago

 If anybody wants to build a new version, then he is forced to upgrade.
 Also, you can use VS2013 whenever you want.
 The OP already uses it.